raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

     - Oldest AWS offering
     - Fully managed
     - Scales from 1 to 10k messages per second
-    - 4 to 14-day retention period
+    - **4 to 14-day retention period**
     - No limits of messages in the queue
+    -  **120,000 limit** for the number of inflight messages(received from the queue by a consuming component, but have not yet been deleted from the queue)
     - <10ms on produce/consume
     - At-Least-Once Delivery ⇒ Messages are delivered at least once but can have multiples
     - Best-Effort Ordering ⇒ Occasional out of order message delivery